This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 Where to Grab a Drink in Dogpatch

-The neighborhood's budding creative scene is perhaps nowhere more evident than at Minnesota Street Project (1275 Minnesota St. and 1150 25th St.), a collection of warehouse dedicated to providing "economically sustainable spaces for art galleries, artists, and related nonprofits."
-Check the website for a variety of special exhibitions. // The Museum of Craft and Design (2569 3rd St.) is a cultural oasis for rotating exhibits and public programming.
-Don't miss the gift shop, stocked with a sharply curated selection of beautifully crafted goods. // Dogpatch Arts Plaza (19th and Indiana St.) transforms a once-dead-end street into an 8,000-square-foot public outdoor art gallery for large-scale installations and concerts.
-Check the website for a schedule of events.
+The neighborhood's budding creative scene is perhaps nowhere more evident than at Minnesota Street Project (1275 Minnesota St. and 1150 25th St.), a collection of three warehouses dedicated to providing "economically sustainable spaces for art galleries, artists, and related nonprofits."
+Check the website for a variety of special exhibitions. // The Midway (900 Marin St.), bordering Dogpatch and Bayview, is easily one of the city's most popular mixed-use venues.
+Go for the immersive sound experience at Envelop SF, stay for creative culinary events, art exhibits, DJ sets, and block parties. // Arts patron and Chronicle Books publisher Nion McEvoy finally got a museum with his own name on it.
+McEvoy Foundation for the Arts (1150 25th St.) houses the family's collection—think Diane Arbus, Libby Black, Andy Warhol, and David Hockney—and hosts rotating exhibitions of contemporary art as well as screenings, performances, and literary events. // The Museum of Craft and Design (2569 3rd St.) is a sweet little space for rotating exhibits and public programming.
+Don't miss the gift shop, stocked with a sharply curated selection of beautifully crafted goods. // Founded by Claudia Altman-Siegel in 2009, Altman Siegel (1150 25th St.) gallery brings internationally recognized fine artists to the neighborhood. // Hugomento (795 22nd St.), an ethereally beautiful gallery with a slight Japanese accent, got off to rocky start.
+One day after the new showroom's opening, the City of San Francisco shut down due to Covid-19.
+Show your support by shopping handmade earthenware and sculpture. // Dogpatch Arts Plaza (19th and Indiana St.) transforms a once-dead-end street into an 8,000-square-foot public outdoor art gallery for large-scale installations.

 Fitness + Outdoors

 Curious about rock climbing?
-Give it an indoor go at Dogpatch Boulders (2573 3rd St.), where the routes are set by experienced, world-class climbers who are also on-hand to catch you if you fall. // Once known as "Toxic Beach," Warm Water Cove is now a well-maintained park directly on the waterfront with walking paths, lawns, benches, and an industrial harbor feel.
+Give it an indoor go at Dogpatch Boulders (2573 3rd St.), where the routes are set by experienced, world-class climbers who are also on-hand to catch you if you fall. // If the pandemic has you itching to beat the crap out of something, 3rd Street Boxing Gym (2576 3rd St.) is your place to be.
+First-timers get half-off classes; pros can dive in for bootcamp and Academy programs. // Once known as "Toxic Beach," Warm Water Cove is now a well-maintained park directly on the waterfront with walking paths, lawns, benches, and an industrial harbor feel.